dnschneid/espleak/example/README.md

 The IO board is pretty simple and can be built up on a breadboard or other prototyping aid.

+When wiring up the 2.5mm TS cable, think about how to provide some strain relief in case it gets yanked during installation.
+The wires on audio cables tend to be very thin and fragile.

 ![Schematic](ioboard.svg)

 Note that if you are not using the PCA9515A, you should not have anything stronger than 2.2K total pull-up resistance on